 So yes, HDMI cables do carry electricity of about 50 milli-Amps (mA).

-If you are worried about electrocuting yourself by touching the HDMI connector than rest assured, 50mA is not nearly sufficient to even register a faint feeling of electricity running through your body.
+Rest assured if you are worried about electrocuting yourself by touching the HDMI connector.
+In that case, 50mA is insufficient even to register a faint feeling of electricity running through your body.